Your Ultimate Wedding Photographer’s Shot List

 Content

 Imagine this: your wedding day has just flown by in a blur of joy and jubilation, and now you're sitting down to relive those magical moments through photos.
 There’s just one hiccup—the shots you cherished most aren’t there.
 Heart sinking?
 We thought so.
-That’s why curating your wedding photo list well ahead of time isn't just a good idea; it's essential.
+That’s why curating your photographer photo list for the weddingwell ahead of time isn't just a good idea; it's essential.

 Think of this list as your photographic blueprint, ensuring that every heartfelt smile, every tear of joy, and every candid laugh is captured for eternity.
 This isn’t about ticking boxes—it’s about creating a mosaic of memories that will tell the story of your day, just as you lived it.
 So, whether you're aiming for magazine-like gloss or candid warmth, let's dive into the essential shots that will turn your wedding album into a treasure trove of timeless moments.